adavidramos/web1-basic/README.md

 Starter files for intro web design/development

 David Ramos
 hello@imaginaryterrain.com

+The code structure is designed for clarity rather than for browser performance.
+(Notably, we break CSS out into several files, to help keep code organized.)
+Even so, the slowdowns will be insignificant for most student/personal sites, and the speed fixes are easy to make.

-Includes elements from HTML5 Boilerplate (see docs/h5bp/ for more).
+This project includes elements from HTML5 Boilerplate (see docs/h5bp/ for more).